Visa-free destinations for Caribbean passport holders

 • Dominica — 145 visa-free countries;

-• Grenada — 146 countries;
+• Grenada — 146 visa-free countries;

-• St Lucia — 147 countries;
+• St Lucia — 147 visa-free countries;

-• Antigua and Barbuda — 152 countries;
+• Antigua and Barbuda — 152 visa-free countries;

-• St Kitts and Nevis — 153 countries.
+• St Kitts and Nevis — 153 visa-free countries.

 Can you visit Schengen countries with a Caribbean passport?

-Passports of Antigua and Barbuda, Grenada, Dominica, St Kitts and Nevis, and St Lucia allow travelling to the Schengen Area visa-free.
+Passports from Antigua and Barbuda, Grenada, Dominica, St Kitts and Nevis, and St Lucia allow travelling to the Schengen Area visa-free.
 This applies only to short visits up to 90 days every 180-day period.

 Can you visit the UK with a Caribbean passport?